ChRe777/CleanCode/drafts.md

 work as software developer that not called to be a software developer.
 Then they are lacking on talents.

-## Role of talent or giftings
+## Role of talented (or gifted) person ##

+Talents you can not learn, it is given as a gift to a person with a purpose.
+Some want to be software developer, but have no talents.
+You can not compensate missing talents with more education.

-## Fixing the wrong thing!!
+## Fixing the wrong thing!! ##

 Car diesel pump example 1400€ compared to a small pump.

 To few software developer people.
 True, but not the truth.
 Leaders in all level are imcompetent.

-## Start with business layer, know your business
+## Start with business layer, know your business ##

 .. not user interface layer
 .. not backend layer / persistence layer